nirmithrai/ARC/Dungeons and Dragons/Lost Mines of Phandelver/Locations/Cragmaw Hideout.md

 - Goblin or Bugbear can set them free
 -
 # 4. Steep Passage
+**Dark**
+> The main passage from the cave mouth climbs steeply upward, the stream plunging and splashing down its west side.
+In the shadows, a side passage leads west across the other side of the stream.

+- Dim vision can see the [[#5 Overpass]].
+To find the goblin on it, Perception vs Stealth
+>In the shadows of the ceiling to the north, you can just make out the dim shape of a rickety bridge of wood and rope crossing over the passage ahead of you.
+Another passage intersects this one, twenty feet above the floor.
+- Goblin on the [[#5 Overpass]] will see them if they have light or aren't in stealth.
+If it sees them, it sneaks to [[#7 Twin Pools Cave]] to release the [[#Flood]].

+### Western Passage
+There is a small tunnel through which players can crawl through to the [[#6 Goblin Den]].
+Dex check to see if they get stuck

 # 5. Overpass
+> The stream passage continues up beyond another set of uneven steps ahead, bending eastward as it goes.
+A waterfall sounds out from a larger cavern somewhere ahead of you.

+- **Bridge**(5 AC, 10HP): 20 ft above the stream.
+Can be climbed on to from the walls (15 Athletics).

+## Flood
+- Large pools in [[#7 Twin Pools Cave]] can be released to flood water down the main passage.
+- 1 round after the [[#5 Overpass]] goblin signals the water is released up to [[#1 Cave Mouth]].
+> The passage is suddenly filled with a mighty roar, as a huge surge of rushing water pours down from above!
+- People on bridge and on the wall are safe.
+- Anyone within 10 ft of the  [[#Western Passage]] or [[#3 Kennel]] makes 10 Dex save.
+- Anyone in the main passage has to make 15 STR save.
+- Anyone swept away is knocked prone and washed down to [[#1 Cave Mouth]], takes 1d6 bldg dmg.
+- Goblins get ready for 2nd pool.
 # 6. Goblin Den
+> This large cave is divided in half by a ten-foot-high escarpment.
+A steep natural staircase leads from the lower portion to the upper ledge.
+The air is hazy with the smoke of a cooking fire, and pungent from the smell of poorly cured hides and unwashed goblins.

+- 5 goblins + 1 Leader with 12Hp
+- Leader on the upper area, everyone else on lower area
+- [[Sildar Hallwinter]] (1HP) is a prisoner in the upper area.
+Securely bound.
+- Leader [[Yeemik]], wants to parlay.
+- Asks
 # 7. Twin Pools Cave
 # 8. Klarg's Cave